codatio/codat-docs/docs/lending/features/sales-overview.md

 import { IntegrationsList } from "@components/global/Integrations";
 import { commerceIntegrations } from "@components/global/Integrations/integrations";

-The **sales** feature offers data sourced from a linked company's commerce connections, allowing you to access valuable insights through aggregated metrics and a comprehensive breakdown of sales transactions from prominent eCommerce, POS, and payment platforms.
+Our **sales** feature offers data sourced from a linked company's commerce connections, allowing you to access valuable insights through aggregated metrics and a comprehensive breakdown of sales transactions from prominent eCommerce, POS, and payment platforms.

 ## Use cases

 The primary use case for this feature is **revenue analysis**.
 Evaluate historical revenue streams with real-time transactions, order and payouts information.
 Lenders use these data points to evaluate the stability, growth patterns and sustainability of the borrower's income.

-## Supported feature components
+## Feature components

 <iframe
   src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQXnkKj3esBrzpD--pKV_tVTfTHxDPpxz8BBFe2SjcNt6kB2-qcTFDxEye3kxHWu91mYRzLoCjYfpHH/pubhtml?gid=250863128&amp;single=true&amp;widget=true&amp;headers=false"